 Understand how people make errors to tackle the risk and build resilience

-Understanding how and why people make errors is the first step to planning on how to address risk and how to eliminate it.
-In the next blog post, we will talk about how social engineers prey on human error, how companies address the risk their employees mean for their operations, and we will give recommendations on how to tackle human risk.
+Most CISOs we have been talking to realize that their biggest vulnerability is the fact that their employees could make a mistake.
+This is why companies that truly want to improve their resilience are working on developing a people-centric cybersecurity strategy.Understanding how and why people make errors is the first step to planning how to address risk and how to eliminate it.
+In the next blog post, we will talk about how social engineers prey on human error and how companies address the risk their employees mean for their operations.
+We will also give recommendations on how to tackle human risk.